tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 In the magic folder db we will add a *last-downloaded record*, consisting of ``last_downloaded_uri`` and ``last_downloaded_timestamp`` fields, for each path stored in the database.
-Whenever a Magic Folder client downloads a file to that path, it stores the downloaded version's URI and the current local timestamp in this record.
+Whenever a Magic Folder client downloads a file and writes it to that path as a successful overwrite, it stores the downloaded version's URI and the current local timestamp in this record.
 (Since only immutable files are used, the URI will be an immutable file URI, which is deterministically and uniquely derived from the file contents and the Tahoe-LAFS node's `convergence secret`_.)

+When a download is a conflict, the client does not create a last-downloaded record in its magic folder db.

 .. _`convergence secret`: https://tahoe-lafs.org/trac/tahoe-lafs/browser/docs/convergence-secret.rst